abhirockzz/oracle-functions-oci-object-store-basic/README.md

-# Oracle Functions talking to Oracle Cloud Infrastructure Object Storage
+# Oracle Functions + OCI Object Storage

 This example shows how Oracle Functions can interact with Oracle Cloud Infrastructure Object Storage to execute operations such as putting a new object in a storage bucket, listing the objects of a storage bucket and getting the contents of a specific object.